tasket/wyng-backup/README.md

 `--sparse-write`

-Used with `receive`, the sparse-write mode tells Wyng not to create a brand-new local volume and results in the data being sparsely written into the volume instead.
+Used with `receive`, the sparse-write mode tells Wyng not to create a brand-new local volume and results in the data being sparsely written into the existing volume instead.
 This is useful if the existing local volume is a clone/snapshot of another volume and you wish to save local disk space.
 It is also best used when the backup/archive storage is local (i.e. fast USB drive or similar) and you don't want the added CPU usage of full `--sparse` mode.